soumyaa1804/PathFinding-Visualization/README.md

 # Mangalyaan
-Mangalyaan is a web application that helps a Mars rover to find the shortest path between two points on a surface while avoiding obstacles on the way. :rocket:
+Mangalyaan is a web application that helps a Mars rover to find the shortest path between two points on a surface while avoiding obstacles on the way using different searching algorithms. :rocket:

 ## Demo
 Hosted on Microsoft Azure. <a href="https://mangalyaan.z23.web.core.windows.net/" target="_blank">Mangalyaan</a>